 Moreover, following the steadily rising demand, new promising developments are expected to increase the share of the space sector in the global economy in the decade to come.
-These developments cover, among other topics Space debris, Space tourism, Small satellite launch services, Information and Communication Technology (ICT) and Space resources.
+These developments cover, among other topics, Earth Observation, Telecommunication, Space debris, Traffic Management, On-Orbit servicing and Space resources.
+All these activities are aligned with the sustainability objective set by National Space Strategy of Luxembourg 2023-2027 [12].
+In addition to this national common thread, Cybersecurity, Space tourism, Small satellite launch services and Information and Communication Technology (ICT) are topics which are currently gaining interest from the different actors of space domain.